Legislature’s plan returns more than $2.5 billion to people who need it most

 - Additional tax exemptions for seniors.
-Residents age 67 and older who may currently deduct $20,000 of income individually or $40,000 jointly would be eligible for an increase of $1,800 or $3,600, respectively, with future increases automatically adjusted for inflation.
+As a former director of the Adrian Senior Center, Kahle is passionate about the needs of Michigan’s elder residents living on fixed incomes.
+Under the plan approved today, residents age 67 and older who may currently deduct $20,000 of income individually or $40,000 jointly would be eligible for an increase of $1,800 or $3,600, respectively, with future increases automatically adjusted for inflation.

 - Expanded benefits for veterans.
 Under current state law, a veteran with a permanent and total disability resulting from military service is exempted from paying property tax on their home.
-The plan would also apply this exemption to an eligible veteran’s surviving spouse and a spouse of a veteran killed in action.
+The plan would extend that exemption to an eligible veteran’s surviving spouse and the spouse of a veteran killed in action.
 Veterans with a disability determined to be between 50% and 100% would be eligible for a property tax credit up to $2,000.
-Finally, the state will reimburse local governments for the veteran exemptions, preserving local funding for essential services.
+The state will reimburse local governments for these exemptions, preserving local funding for essential services.

 The bulk of the tax plan, contained in House Bill 4568, was approved by the state House and Senate today and now advances to the governor for consideration.
 The remainder of the plan in Senate Bill 784 was approved by the Senate and is expected to pass the House early next week.

 Twice this year, the Legislature has sent tax relief proposals to the governor only to see them vetoed.
-Martin urged the governor to sign the plan and provide much-needed relief to residents.
+Kahle urged the governor to work together and sign the plan providing much-needed relief to residents.